Armstrong World Industries (AWI) Q2 2017 Results - Earnings Call Transcript

 Adjusted free cash flow improved by 19% over the prior year quarter due primarily to higher cash earnings.
 Borrowing on our revolver to finance our acquisition of Tectum, and a slightly lower cash position increased net debt by $27 million.

 Turning now to slide 5.
-Adjusted EBITDA increased 14%, driven by strong AUV fall-through to prophet, higher volumes and favorable manufacturing costs.
+Adjusted EBITDA increased 14%, driven by strong AUV fall-through to profit, higher volumes and favorable manufacturing costs.
 AUV improvements in the Americas drove this result, growing high, mid-single-digits over the prior year quarter.
 Both positive mix and positive like-for-like pricing led to the strong AUV fall-through as we continue to sell a richer mix of products and benefit from prior pricing actions.

 Globally, volume improved driven by the U.S. Commercial channel and a pickup in the emerging markets, which were up 20% over the prior year quarter.